-- 83. On November 4, 2014, FSAM announced the closing of its IPO at \$17 per share, which had generated \$102 million in gross proceeds.
-In addition, the underwriters were given a 30-day option to purchase up to an additional 900,000 shares of FSAM stock worth \$15.3 million at the \$17 per share offering price. - 84.
-On November 26, 2014, FSC issued a press release announcing that defendant Owens had been appointed to the FSC board, in addition to serving as President of FSC and Co-President of FSAM. - 85.
-That same day, FSC issued a separate press release entitled "[FSCJ Declares Consistent Monthly Dividend of 9.17 Cents Per Share."
-The press release stated that the board had approved additional monthly dividends at the higher \$0.0917 per share amount through January 2015, and that "[t]he dividend represents an annualized run rate of \$1.10 per share." - Quarter and year ended September 30, 2014 financial results, which was also filed on Form 8-K. The release stated that the Company's portfolio had 124 investments at quarter end, 99.7% of which the Company stated were performing at or above expectations while only a single investment had been placed on non-accrual, which indicated the Company had not experienced any deterioration in its portfolio since the end of the prior quarter.
+- 97. On November 4, 2014, Defendants caused FSAM to announced the closing of its IPO at \$17 per share, which had generated \$102 million in gross proceeds.
+In addition, the underwriters were given a 30- day option to purchase up to an additional 900,000 shares of FSAM stock worth \$15.3 million at the \$17 per share offering price. - 98.
+On November 26, 2014, Defendants caused FSC to issue a press release announcing that defendant Owens had been appointed to the FSC board, in addition to serving as President of FSC and Co-President of FSAM.

+- 99. That same day, Defendants caused FSC to issue a separate press release entitled "IFSCJ Declares Consistent Monthly Dividend of 9.17 Cents Per Share."
+The press release stated that the board had approved additional monthly dividends at the higher \$0.0917 per share amount through January 2015, and that "[t]he dividend represents an annualized run rate of \$1.10 per share." - 100.
+On December 1, 2014, Defendants caused FSC to issue a press release announcing its fourth fiscal quarter and year ended September 30, 2014 financial results, which was also filed on Form 8-K. The release stated that the Company's portfolio had 124 investments at quarter end, 99.7% of which the Company stated were performing at or above expectations while only a single investment had been placed on non-accrual, which indicated the Company had not experienced any deterioration in its portfolio since the end of the prior quarter.
 The release further stated that the fair value of FSC's investment portfolio was \$2.4 billion at quarter end, generating \$76.2 million in investment income during the quarter.
 In addition, the release stated that FSC's quarterly net investment income was \$37.5 million, which was an increase from the prior quarter but slightly (less than \$0.01 per share) below the quarter's declared dividends.
 The release also stated that FSC's debt-to-equity ratio was 0.63x (excluding SBIC debt) at quarter end, near the low end of FSC's target range of 0.6x to 0.8x.
-Defendant Tannenbaum was quoted in the release as stating that "Fifth Street's leading direct origination platform continues to generate investment opportunities with attractive risk-adjusted returns."
+Defendant Tannenbaum was quoted in the release as stating that "'Fifth Street's leading direct origination platform continues to generate investment opportunities with attractive risk-adjusted returns."